Comadreja/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 typeof function () { return 42; };
 ```

 In JavaScript, it is possible to declare a variable without assigning a value to it.
-In this case, the variable's type would be **undefined**.
+In this case, the variable's type would be `'undefined'`.

 ```js
 var x;